tone77/frubee/README.md

 and assign IP address dynamically (to the client on which it's executed), without the use of the DHCP (no DHCP client, no DHCP server).<br />
-The program (via pppd) also allows connection to the Internet with USB modem sticks or mobile phone plug to the PC with USB (not tested with smartphones).
+The program (via pppd) also allows connection to the Internet with USB modem sticks or mobile phone plug to the PC with USB (not tested with smartphones): it can also manage multiple connection.

 Details about the dynamic assignment of the IP address